OliverTabib/ai-case-study/README.md

 * In comparison to using the standard chatGPT 3 or 4 for tutoring, the khanmigo chatbot is much more informative, as it is trained on an extremely impressive database of knowledge from the normal khan academy videos that we all know and love.
 Khanmigo is built on the GPT model, so its ability to converse with the user is just as good as GPT standard, but it is a hyper specific model that teaches the user concepts in ways that the standard GPT model can not.

 * Khanmigo is built on the GPT-4 model and also uses the Khan Academy learning database.

+* Harvard Buisiness School Case Study Excerpt Regarding Khanmigo:
+> "In addition to simulating historical and fictional characters, Khanmigo assisted students with learning math, debugging code, writing, and completing other learning exercises.
+Khanmigo was also designed to help teachers develop lesson plans and quizzes, brainstorm creative teaching approaches, and evaluate students’ progress, among other tasks.
+As the Founder and CEO of Khan Academy, Sal Khan felt that Khanmigo might just be “that holy grail we’ve all been reading about in science fiction for years, about an artificial intelligence that could emulate a human tutor.”
+[HBS.edu](https://www.hbs.edu/faculty/Pages/item.aspx?num=64929)

 ## Landscape